certinia/debug-log-analyzer/.github/ISSUE_TEMPLATE/bug_report.md

 ### Additional information (example logs / images)

-_If possible provide an example log that shows the issue (remember to remove any private or sesnitive info before sharing)_.
+_If possible provide an example log that shows the issue (remember to remove any private or sensitive info before sharing)_.
 _Feel free to attach a screenshot_.

 **VS Code Version**: